mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/01-deployment.markdown

 slug: deployment
 sort-order: 0701
 meta: Web application deployment involves packaging up your app and putting it in a product environment.
 Learn more about deployment on Full Stack Python.
-choice1url: /servers.html
-choice1icon: fa-sort-amount-asc fa-inverse
-choice1text: Show me options for bare metal, virtualized servers, and infrastructure-as-a-service.
-choice2url: /platform-as-a-service.html
-choice2icon: fa-puzzle-piece fa-inverse
-choice2text: How do I use a platform-as-a-service to deploy my Python web app?
-choice3url: /operating-systems.html
-choice3icon: fa-linux
-choice3text: I have a server I can use.
-How do I set up the operating system?

 # Deployment